Studying Game Design

 If you want to check out the recent publications of our department's researchers, see here for more details.

-These courses are designed to be completed online and at half-pace, with mostly pre-recorded lectures but you will also need to collaborate with your classmates who could be located anywhere in the world.
+The courses are designed to be completed online and at half-pace, with mostly pre-recorded lectures but you will also need to collaborate with your classmates who could be located anywhere in the world.

 The focus is on the applied use of analog role-playing games as vehicles for personal and social change, whether facilitated in-person or in online environments.
 Ideally, our students plan to work or are employed in helping professions, such as educators, therapists, social workers, community leaders, coaches, camp counselors, spiritual guides, etc. We especially welcome students to apply who have some background in role-playing games as designers, facilitators, and/or participants.
 Anyone with a Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university and with English language proficiency can apply from anywhere in the world.

-In this initial start up year, the application is in the Swedish site only but we can provide guidance.
-Please feel free to contact our study advisor, Stephanie Noroozy at firstname.lastname@example.org to learn more about the application procedures and other important deadlines to consider.
+Please feel free to contact our study advisor, Stephanie Noroozy at email@example.com to learn more about the application procedures and other important deadlines to consider.

 You will find answers to many of the most common questions we get from prospective students on our FAQ page.